 Which cryptocurrency exchanges has the lowest fees to buy crypto?

-Binance is among the largest and secure cryptocurrency exchanges on the market currently in 2021 with the most volume with the lowest fees to buy popular cryptocurrencies like Bitcoin, Ethereum, and Litecoin.
-Moreover, Binance has the most diverse altcoins available for purchase.
+Gemini is among the largest and secure US-based cryptocurrency exchanges on the market currently in 2021 with one of the lowest fees to buy popular cryptocurrencies like Bitcoin, Ethereum, and Litecoin.
+Moreover, Gemini has the most diverse altcoins available for purchase and is backed by the same major financial institutions behind the New York Stock Exchange.
+Gemini prides itself on being the most secure crypto exchange on the web.

 Crypto.com is one of the most trusted and most popular cryptocurrency exchanges in the iOS and Android app store.
-Crypto features a low 0.10% fee rate and offers a lot of altcoin options.
+Crypto features a low 0.10% fee rate on its exchange and no fees for trading on its mobile app.
 Moreover, Crypto.com allows users to earn up to 12% APY interest on cryptocurrencies such as Bitcoin, Ethereum, and USDC.

 The content of this website is for informational purposes only and does not represent investment advice, or an offer or solicitation to buy or sell any security, investment, or product.
 Investors are encouraged to do their own due diligence, and, if necessary, consult professional advising before making any investment decisions.
 Investing involves a high degree of risk, and financial losses may occur.